 No. A complaint about the conduct of a parish or town councillor should be made to the council itself.
-If you are not satisfied with the outcome, a local Standards Committee (usually run by whichever local council collects your council tax) may consider your complaint.
+If you are not satisfied with the outcome, your local Monitoring Officer (usually part of whichever local council collects your council tax) may consider your complaint.

-We may then be able to look at how the Standards Committee considered your complaint about a parish councillor.
+We may then be able to look at how the Monitoring Officer considered your complaint about a parish councillor.
 But we will not investigate the issues that prompted your complaint.

 Can the Ombudsman look at a complaint from a parish or town council?

 No. The law does not allow us to accept a complaint made by an “authority constituted for the purposes of the public service”.
 This includes parish and town councils.

 But, a parish council, or parish councillor, may be able to help a group of people to make their complaint jointly, for example where several people are all affected by the same planning application.